okeeffed/cheat-sheets/GraphQL/GraphQL.md

 In the front end, how do we wrap our `React` application with helpers from the Apollo library?

 The React app will have an Apollo Provider that talks back and forth with the Apollo Store.
 That in turn will talk to the GraphQL Server.
+The store will also `store` the data that comes back from the GraphQL Server.